virkillz/backer/milestone-plan.md

 - [ ] Donee can edit their own profile
 - [ ] Backer can edit their own profile
 - [ ] Connect to cloud image storage
+- [ ] Preview mode: /preview
+- [ ] Publish on and off
+- [ ] If publish is off will show special page.

 ### November target